Azure/azure-cli/doc/quoting-issues-with-powershell.md

 On Windows, there is a known issue of PowerShell when calling native `.exe` executables or `.bat`, `.cmd` Command Prompt scripts: https://github.com/PowerShell/PowerShell/issues/1995.

 In short, **Windows native command invoked from PowerShell will be parsed by Command Prompt again**.
+This behavior contradicts the doc [About Quoting Rules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules).

 As `az` is a Command Prompt script (at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin\az.cmd`), it will have issues when invoked from PowerShell.
 These issues don't happen when invoking a PowerShell cmdlet:

 ```powershell
 # Double quotes are preserved